Constitution and By-laws

 - he or she acted honestly and in good faith with a view to the best interest of SNB; and

 - in the case of a criminal or administrative action or proceeding that is enforced by a monetary penalty, he or she had reasonable grounds for believing that his or her conduct was lawful.

+Article 8: Committees8.01 Standing committees of the board The standing committees of the board shall be Nomination & Succession, Policy & Governance, Risk Management, Strategic Planning and Finance.
 The purpose of standing committees of the Board is to provide the necessary expertise to enhance the quality of Board discussion and to facilitate effective Board decision making.
 The roles of these committees are as follows:

 - The Nominating Committee is responsible for ensuring, on a continuing basis, that the Board of SNB is composed of qualified and skilled persons capable of, and committed to, providing effective leadership to SNB